inmovation/IMVPullRefreshTable/README.md

-IMVPullRefreshTable is a subclass of UITableView with refresh animation like UIRefreshControl, and implements pulling down to refresh, pulling up to load more, pulling down to load more.
-Support iOS5+.
+IMVPullRefreshTable is a subclass of UITableView with refresh animation like UIRefreshControl, and supports pulling down to refresh, pulling up to load more, pulling down to load more.
+Require iOS5+.

 ### Installation with CocoaPods